RAYMOND – Raymond Central Public Schools has been trying something new with its superintendent evaluation and will soon share results with the nation.

 Gould said a group of the school’s administration will be traveling to Philadelphia in March to present at the National School Board Association conference.

 “It could be very valuable to schools across the states,” Gould said.

 School officials have already found it valuable at Raymond Central.

-Joel said the district would also be using the evaluation to set district goals and review strategic educational plans.
+Joel said the district would be using the evaluation not just as a typical survey, but also to set district goals and review strategic educational plans.

 “We’re using it to improve Raymond Central,” Joel said.

-Gould said the superintendent evaluation this school year will be more detailed and comprehensive than previous evaluations.
-But she said the board will need to continue to test what does and does not work for an evaluation utilizing community-wide input.
+Gould said the superintendent evaluation this school year will be more detailed and comprehensive than last year.
+She added there may be some fine-tuning to do, testing what does and does not work for an evaluation utilizing community-wide input.